Beta-adrenergic agonist: Side effects

 Although minor compared to those of epinephrine, beta agonists usually have mild to moderate adverse effects, which include anxiety, hypertension, increased heart rate, and insomnia.
 Other side effects include headaches and essential tremor.
 Hypoglycemia was also reported due to increased secretion of insulin in the body from activation of β2 receptors.

 In 2013, zilpaterol, a β agonist sold by Merck, was temporarily withdrawn due to signs of sickness in some cattle that were fed the drug.

 Receptor selectivity

 Most agonists of the beta receptors are selective for one or more beta-adrenoreceptors.
-For example, patients with low heart rate are given beta agonist treatments that are more "cardio-selective" such as dobutamine, which increases the force of contraction of the heart muscle.
+For example, patients with low heart rate are given beta agonist treatments that are more "cardioselective" such as dobutamine, which increases the force of contraction of the heart muscle.
 Patients who are suffering from chronic inflammatory lung diseases such as asthma or COPD may be treated with medication targeted to induce more smooth muscle relaxation in the lungs and less contraction of the heart, including first-generation drugs like salbutamol (albuterol) and later-generation medications in the same class.

 β3 agonists are currently under clinical research and are thought to increase the breakdown of lipids in obese patients.